Back

 These tools have been available in Photoshop for quite a long time now.
 But using Dodge and Burn “as is” is not recommended as it would be a “destructive” edit (meaning you cannot undo it after you save and close).
 Therefore, new solutions had to be created.

 To this day, most of them are based upon creating a 50% grey layer set to Overlay and then painting with a brush over it with black (Burn) or white (Dodge).
+I won't go into detail as there are hundreds of resources about it.

 This has been the norm for a long time and has served the purpose very well.
 But it has its own limitations.
 For example, to erase a brush, you must paint over it again with a 50% grey.
 And being one layer only, you can use only one blend mode (usually Overlay), which may not yield the optimal result.

 Photoshop has evolved, and so has its usage.
-So I was looking for a different way to Dodge and Burn, and I came up with something that fits my editing style very well.
+So, I was looking for a different way to Dodge and Burn, and I came up with something that fits my editing style very well.

 It seems more complex because it uses 2 layers rather than one.
 But it gives me so much flexibility and precision that I’m very much OK with an extra layer: you can erase an area, apply different blending modes to dodge and burn, be more precise, etc.